rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 -   RAM: 2 GB

 -   1 GB free space to install the Verification Service services.
-    Additional free space is needed for the Attestation Hub database and logs (database and log space requirements are dependent on the number of managed servers).
+    Additional free space is needed for the Integration Hub database and logs (database and log space requirements are dependent on the number of managed servers).